TheLazyTomcat/AdjustableCruiseControl/readme.txt

   integral part of the Delphi.
 In that case, remove or rename CFG files mentioned further, so they are not used during batch compilation.
-  After installing it, edit following files and change path that is  stored in them so it leads to a place were you have instaled this library:
+  After installing it, edit following files and change path that is  stored in them so it leads to a place were you have installed this library:

-    .\MainProgram\Delphi\dcc32.cfg
-    .\Tools\GamesDataConverter\dcc32.cfg
-    .\Tools\SplashPreprocessor\dcc32.cfg
+    ./MainProgram/Delphi/dcc32.cfg
+    ./Tools/GamesDataConverter/dcc32.cfg
+    ./Tools/SplashPreprocessor/dcc32.cfg

+  Source for this library is in the file ./MainProgram/Libs/PNGDelphi.zip.